BasitAli164/Semester-Stash/readme.md

 # Semester-Stash
 🎓 My University Journey
-A growing archive of my learning, teaching, lab work, and development experiences as an undergraduate student in Computer Science.
+A growing archive of my learning, teaching, lab work, and development experiences as an undergraduate student in Computer Science .

 📂 Repository Purpose
 This repository is dedicated to my ongoing academic journey — where I learn, teach, write, and build everything from lab manuals to practicals and semester projects.